OBJECTIVE OF 2 PLAYER HEARTS: The player with the lowest score at the end of the game wins!

 Deal one card to the side.
 This is a dead card, and it will not be used.
 Then deal thirteen cards to each player one at a time.
 The remaining card is also dead and placed to the side.

-The player with the two of clubs goes first and must lay that card.
+When you play Hearts, the player with the two of clubs goes first and must lay that card to the first trick.
 If neither player has the two of clubs, the player with the four of clubs goes first.
 If both the two and four of clubs are dead cards, the player with the six of clubs goes first.
 This is highly unlikely, but it is possible.

 The second player must follow suit if able.
 Since a club was led, the second player must also lay a club if they can.
 If the player does not have a club, they may lay any card that they want.

-Whoever plays the highest card in the suit that was led, or the highest heart takes the trick.
+Whoever plays the highest heart, or the highest card in the suit led wins the trick.

 To begin with, hearts cannot be played until that suit is broken.
 Hearts are broken when a player cannot follow suit or only has spades left in their hand.